abhisheksr01/bdd-tdd-kata/README.md

   Scenario: When a name prefix is passed but no data is matched
     Given Student enters name prefix "Z"
-    When The student makes a call to "http://localhost:9090/student/search/" to get the details Then The API should return a message "No student data found" and response code 404
+    When The student makes a call to "http://localhost:9090/student/search/" to get the details Then The API should return a message "no student data found" and response code 404
 ```

 ### 1.6 When invalid input data is passed as name prefix